 Old Age denotes the more heinous Offence; open mouth, that he occasions Scandal, not only in Deeds but in Words.
 The Cards expos’d to every one’s Views is a manifest Scandal in an old Man especially, who should not give ill Examples to Youth.

-On examination, the “Hautboy” depicted is clearly a baroque recorder with “curved-over” beak and flared bell.
+On examination, the “Hautboy” depicted is clearly a baroque recorder with its characteristic beak and flared bell.

-Italian painter whose works were characterized by the docility of the figures, a keen decorative sensibility in the use of colour and the treatment of drapery and landscape, and a pleasantly engaging narrative skill; born Siena (ca 1460), died Siena (1516).
+Italian painter whose works were characterized by the docility of the figures, a keen decorative sensibility in the use of colour and the treatment of drapery and landscape, and a pleasantly engaging narrative skill; born and died Siena (ca 1460–1516).

 - Assumption of the Virgin, Bernardino Fungai (ca 1460–1516).
 Siena: Pinacoteca Nazionale.
 Ref.
 Bacci (1947: pl.
 2); Jacobsen (1910: pl.
 III/1); Visual Collection, Fine Arts Library, Harvard University, 372.F963.34[a]; Rasmussen (1999, Lute); Anthony Rowland-Jones (pers. comm., 2002).
 Musical angels cross the picture on each side of the Virgin.
 At the left they play harp, triangle and fiddle; at the right are two ? recorders, tambour and lute.
 The ? recorders are both alto-sized and slightly outwardly conical.
 The mouthpieces are well between the player’s relaxed mouths; there is no sign of a window/labium.
 Both angels play left hand uppermost but finger holes are visible under or between the fingers.
 The first has 7 finger holes, and the left thumb can be seen under the instrument.
 The second shows 8 finger holes!
 It also has an incised ring just above the foot, which has no flare.

 Sebastian Furck [Fulcarus]